-Field Data Type Description Behavior and Usage Margin ID Character A value that identifies the Profile Margin.
-This field contains a list that displays the IDs of all the Profile Margin records defined on the Production Profiles tab . wargiii.
+Field Data Type Description Behavior and Usage Margin ID Character Character A value that identifies the Profile Margin.
+This field contains a list that displays the IDs of all the Profile Margin records defined on the Production Profiles tab .
 When the Production Data record is created, the value in the Margin ID field is set by default to the value in the Default Margin field in the associated Production Profile record (i.e., the Production Profile record that is linked to the Production Plan record to which the Production Data record is linked).
-If desired, you can use a profile margin other than the Default Margin by selecting the Margin ID for the desired profile margin from the drop-down list.
 Along with the value in the Losses field in the Production Data record, the value in the Margin ID field is used to calculate the cost of losses, which appears on the Production Data Summary tab on the Production Data Entry page.
 OEE Code Character A value that identifies a reason for equipment efficiency that led to a production loss.
 This field displays the Select OEE Code window, which contains a hierarchal tree of OEE Codes.
 Each item in the tree represents an OEE Code record that is returned by the OEECodeListProdLoss query, which is stored in the Catalog in the folder \\Public\Meridium\Modules\PLA\Queries.
-Only enabled OEE Code records (i.e., OEE Code records whose Is Inactive field contains the value False ) can be selected from the list.
+Only enabled OEE Code records (i.e., OEE Code records whose Is Inactive field contains the value False) can be selected from the list.
 Disabled OEE Code records will be gray and cannot be selected.
 When you select a value from the tree and click OK , the value in the OEE Code field of the OEE Code record is displayed in the OEE Code field of the Production Loss record.